zorael/kameloso/README.md

 Refer to [the wiki page on Twitch](https://github.com/zorael/kameloso/wiki/Twitch) for more in-depth information.

+> If you're interested in trying the bot but don't want to run it yourself, contact me and I'll host an instance on a headless server.

 ### **Copy paste-friendly concrete setup from scratch**

 Pre-compiled binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).